Generic Name: primaquine (PRIM-a-kwin)

 - you have rheumatoid arthritis, lupus, or certain blood problems (eg, granulocytopenia)

-- you have recently taken quinacrine
+- you are taking or have recently taken quinacrine

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with primaquine.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you: